aldogiammanco/144l_students_2021/Scripts/211103_2021_dapi_toc_data_analysis_submission_Aldo_updated_grade.md

 Incorporating biovolume does change our interpretation of the BGE values.
-When biovolume is taken into consideration, the trends change as every treatment appears to almost double their BGE value, while the control remains about the same.
+When biovolume is taken into consideration, the trends change as every treatment appears to almost double their BGE value, while the control remains about the same. grade